ILoveRedEd55/AIML_Detection_System/README.md

    - Pillow 8.2.0
    - pip 21.1.3

 Note: All other libraries and modules to run the system is already given in the provided GDrive link below.
+Just download the zip file and follow the steps below.

 ----------------------------------------------------------